Mummanajagadeesh/site/README.md

 ## To-Do List

-- [x] Fix theme of overall site
+- [x] Fix theme of overall site ---> dofoco fff 000
-- [x] Add multiple videos support for project cards
+- [x] Add multiple videos support for project cards ---> can randomise the first video to pop up
-- [x] Seperate projects based on category
+- [x] Seperate projects based on category ---> adding tags and filters yet to be done
 - [ ] Fix overflow of text on the back of project cards
-- [ ] Use different backgrounds for different pages
+- [ ] Use different backgrounds for different pages  ---> codes ready, issues with position match wrt other pages
-- [ ] Separate js and css from the `index.html` and reference them accordingly
+- [ ] Separate js and css from the `index.html` and reference them accordingly  ---> must do, to improve scalability
 - [ ] Create a **Skills** page
-- [ ] Collect content for skills page
+- [ ] Collect content for skills page ---> icons vs names
 - [ ] More projects to included in **Projects** page --analog --iot --ros2 --cv
 - [ ] Seperate sections to be added for subfiels --perception --navigation --path planning --control
 - [ ] Adding tags for projects and add filters based on them + sort --some projects come under multiple categs